 There is an abundance of wildlife to see in this wilderness area.
-From black bears to grizzly bears and whales, there is something for everyone.
-For those looking to get up close and personal with some of the resident animals, there are several tour operators offering safaris into the heart of the rainforest.
+From bears to whales and marine mammals to birds, there is something for everyone.
+For those looking to get up close and personal with some of the resident wildlife, there are several tour operators offering safaris into the heart of Great Bear Rainforest.

 What To Do

 The Great Bear Rainforest offers plenty of activities to keep visitors busy.
 Hiking, sightseeing, camping, fishing, paddling, boating, and bird watching are just a few of the options available.
-For those looking for a more unique experience, there are also opportunities to go whale watching or grizzly bear viewing.
-Regardless of which you choose there is no shortage of things to see and do in this rainforest.
+For those looking for a more unique experience, there are also opportunities to go whale watching or Grizzly Bear viewing.
+Regardless of which you choose there is no shortage of things to see and do in the Great Bear Rainforest.

 Where To Stay

-Bella Coola is a small town located in The Great Bear Rainforest.
-The town offers a variety of accommodation options, from hotels and inns to cabins and campgrounds.
-During your stay there, you can also take advantage of the town’s many amenities, including the public beach, the hiking trails, and the kayak and canoe rentals.
+Bella Coola is a small town located in central Great Bear Rainforest.
+The village offers a variety of accommodation options, from hotels and inns to cabins and campgrounds.
+During your stay, you can also take advantage of the town’s many amenities, including waterfront, hiking trails, variety of tourism experiences and kayak and canoe rentals.

 This town is also home to a number of restaurants, cafes, and bars.
-It’s a perfect place to stay if you’re looking to experience the small-town charm of the rainforest.
+It’s a perfect place to stay if you’re looking to experience the small-town marine charm of Great Bear Rainforest.

 Tweedsmuir Park Lodge

-The Tweedsmuir Park Lodge is a historic lodge located in the heart of the Great Bear Rainforest.
-The lodge offers a variety of accommodations, from camping sites to suites.
-The lodge is also home to a restaurant, which serves up local specialties like fresh fish and venison.
+Tweedsmuir Park Lodge is a historic lodge located in the heart of Great Bear Rainforest.
+The lodge offers a variety of accommodations, from camping sites to cabins to suites.
+The lodge is also home to a fine restaurant, which serves up local specialties like fresh fish and venison.
 The lodge is the perfect basecamp for those looking to explore the Great Bear Rainforest and its many wonders.

 Bella Coola Grizzly Tours Resort

 Bella Coola Grizzly Tours Resort offers a variety of cabins, each with its own kitchenette, wood stove, and sundeck.
 The resort also has a cedar log gazebo with a fire pit and barbeque, perfect for parties or gatherings.
 A natural swimming hole on campground is a great place for kids to swim and paddle canoes.
-Guests can also spend time fishing in the creek that runs through the resort.
+Guests can also spend time fishing in the creek that runs through the resort or simply relax cabin-side for an afternoon.
 The resort is pet-friendly and there is plenty of room for pets to run and play.

 Spirit Bear Lodge

-Spirit Bear Lodge is an Indigenous-owned lodge located in Kitasoo Xai’xais traditional territory.
+Spirit Bear Lodge is an Indigenous-owned lodge located in Kitasoo Xai’xais traditional territory and the coastal town of Klemtu.
 The lodge offers a variety of rooms and suites, each with its own private balconies overlooking the Great Bear Sea.
-The lodge also has a restaurant, which serves up a variety of local dishes.
+The lodge also has a fine dining restaurant specializing in Great Bear Rainforest fare, which serves up a variety of local dishes.

 Please keep in mind the Great Bear Rainforest is traditional territory of Coastal First Nations and respectful and sustainable tourism are always at the forefront.
 Keep your footprint low, pack out what you bring in and show respect for local cultures and traditions.